asterycs/cuRT/README.md

 Select an .obj file to open by pressing O-key.
 Hit Enter to switch between CUDA raytracer and OpenGL renderer.
 Space places an area light looking in the camera's direction.

+The kernels have been optimized for the NVIDIA GTX 1060 3GB that I own.

 ### Current features:
 - OpenGL preview
     - Shadow maps